petelampy/FutureFridges/README.md

 # Future Fridges
-This is the source code repository for the Future Fridges application being developed for SOFT30121: Advanced Analysis & Design.
+This is the source code repository for the Future Fridges application that was developed for SOFT30121: Advanced Analysis & Design as part of the BSc Software Engineering Degree.

 ## Code Architecture
 The source code is broken down into 3 layer: Web, Business and Data.
 Each of these have their own purpose outlined below.